disease-sh/API/README.md

 get the endpoint https://coronavirus-19-api.herokuapp.com/countries for getting the data sorted country wise

+**The api part is a fork from https://github.com/NovelCOVID/API + some fixes (due to CORS and outdated code was not working)

 an ionic frontend is showing the info nicely at https://coronavirus-19-api.herokuapp.com/

- **This project is a fork from https://github.com/NovelCOVID/API (due to CORS and outdated code was not working)